The Banking Regulation Review: France

-Real estate bonds may only be issued by special-purpose mortgage credit companies (SCFs), which are usually set up by a credit institution and governed by a stringent legal framework set out in Article L513-2 et seq. and Article R513-1 et seq. of the Monetary and Financial Code.
+Real estate bonds may only be issued by special-purpose mortgage credit companies (SCFs), which are usually set up by a credit institution and governed by a stringent legal framework set out in Articles L513-2 et seq. and R513-1 et seq. of the Monetary and Financial Code.
 SCFs are supervised by the ACPR.

 The cover assets are narrowly defined by law, and include loans secured by a first-ranking mortgage, and loans granted to finance real estate and guaranteed by a credit institution or an insurance company (guaranteed loans of this type shall not exceed 35 per cent of the assets of the SCF).

 As an exception to the general rules of French bankruptcy law, holders of real estate bonds and other privileged debts benefit from a legal privilege allowing them to be paid prior to all other creditors.

 In view of the restrictions imposed by the existing legal framework with respect to the collateral that can be used as cover assets for covered bonds, and in particular the 35 per cent cap on guaranteed housing loans with respect to the real estate bonds described above, certain banks have structured instruments as covered bonds outside of a specific legal regime.
 These structures rely on Article L211-36 et seq. of the Monetary and Financial Code, which implements the Collateral Directive8 (as amended by Directives 2009/44/EC and 2014/59/EU) and allows the enforcement of collateral with respect to certain financial obligations even when the collateral provider is the subject of an insolvency proceeding.

 To remedy the disadvantages inherent in real estate bonds, in particular the 35 per cent cap on guaranteed housing loans and the uncertainty as to the structure of the structured covered bonds, the government created a new category of covered bonds called residential bonds.